-In the U.S., the Equality Act demands that manager to not be dismissive about your concerns.
+In the U.S., the Equality Act demands that the manager to not be dismissive about your concerns.
 Also, he cannot discriminate against you during recruitment, retaining and promotion.
 You have rights to employment, and shouldn’t be treated as an outcast because of your mental health.
 In some areas, employers are expected to provide you with reasonable assistance to help you accommodate.
 In India, individuals with mental health do have their own set of legal rights.
 However, there isn’t an extensive section covering laws that cover employment.

-Therefore, you must not only play your cards right as a mentally ill employee, but also decide if you want to play at all.
+Therefore, you must not only play your cards right as a mentally ill employee but also decide if you want to play at all.
 Some millennial-led startups and small businesses have started offering paid leaves owing to mental health.
 They are striving to create an inclusive workplace for their mentally ill employees, however, this hasn’t become the norm yet.
 So, weigh your pros and cons about if and how much you want to talk about your mental health.

 It also helps to have a support system within your office.
 You can start off by finding some friends at your workplace and building meaningful friendships with your colleagues.

 While we hope the above tips can be helpful, it’s imperative that you seek professional help on the side.
 It can accelerate your recovery and mental well-being.
-Whether you benefit from psychological therapy or psychiatric counseling, consult a medical professional.
+Whether you benefit from psychological therapy or psychiatric counselling, consult a medical professional.
 Only they can understand the extent of your condition and offer appropriate treatment.